patrick-guy-rodies/openfaas/README.md

 ### Use Repo for tutorial
 1. Clone the [patrickguyrodies/k8cluster](bitbucket.org:patrickguyrodies/openfaas.git) repo and cd into the root of the repo.
+You must run two commands: git submodule init to initialize your local configuration file, and git submodule update to fetch all the data from that project and check out the appropriate commit listed in your superproject:

 ### Install the faas-cli
 The CLI is also available on brew for MacOS users, however it may lag behind by a few releases: